 Katie told Michael that she would double-check to make sure the new satellite image showed the Lindell Auto lot and would get back in touch later.

 After Michael hung up the phone, Darrell told Katie that Lindell Auto is where police had located Michael’s car nearly one year prior.
 A cadaver dog had indicated the presence of decomposition in the trunk.

-In a subsequent conversation with Michael, Katie explained the new satellite image only showed part of the Lindell lot.
+In a subsequent conversation, Katie told Michael Powell the new satellite image only showed part of the Lindell lot.
 West Valley police records said Michael expressed a desire to purchase a copy of the image.

 “So that would have been $437.50,” Katie said.
 “Rather surprising that someone wants to spend that kind of money but in his desperation, you pay a lot for the security of knowing that people don’t know your secret, which I think is what that was worth to him.”

 Hear Michael Powell’s take on Susan Powell’s disappearance in Episode 15 of Cold: Fall of the House of Powell.

 Additional voices: Kristen Sorensen (as Susan Powell), Eric Openshaw (as Josh Powell), Ken Fall (as Steve Powell)

 Supplemental music: Dave Cawley

 KSL executive producers: Sheryl Worsley, Keira Farrimond